Tips for a Successful Tsum Valley Via Manaslu Circuit Trek:

 Telephone, Internet, and Battery Charging:

 Nowadays, most villages have phone service and mobile reception.
-NCELL and Nepal Telecom are our two major sim card providers.
-Nepal Telecom is recommended by NTE for better reception in the Manaslu region.
+NCELL and Nepal Telecom are our two major SIM card providers.
+NTE recommends Nepal Telecom for better reception in the Manaslu region.
+As you ascend higher, the mobile signal is either weak or nonexistent.
+For emergency communication, some tea houses may have satellite phones, but their use is costly.

 Internet in the Manaslu Region: